 In January 2016, the IASB issued IFRS 16 Leases, which replaces the current IFRS guidance on leases.
 Under the current guidance, lessees are required to determine if the lease is a finance or operating lease, based on specified criteria.
 Finance leases are recognized on the balance sheet, while operating leases are recognized in the statement of operations when the expense is incurred.
 Under IFRS 16, lessees must recognize a lease liability and a right-of-use asset for virtually all lease contracts.
 The recognition of the present value of minimum lease payments for certain contracts currently classified as operating leases will result in increases to assets, liabilities, depletion, depreciation and amortization, and finance expense, and a decrease to production, operating and transportation expense upon implementation.
 An optional exemption to not recognize certain short-term leases and leases of low value can be applied by lessees.
 For lessors, the accounting remains essentially unchanged.
 The standard will be effective for annual periods beginning on or after January 1, 2019.
-The extent of the impact of IFRS 16 has not yet been determined.
+There has been no material impact of adoption of the standard.